aichaoukdour/jwt-notes/README.md

 ##  Structure d’un JWT
 Un JWT est une chaîne encodée composée de trois parties séparées par des points (`.`) :
 ![JWT](https://github.com/user-attachments/assets/46575af0-8ee3-4fb3-ae05-f02400f2cce2)

+### 1️⃣ **Header**
+The header consists of two parts i.e. the type of token and the algorithm used for signing (such as HMAC SHA256 or RSA).
+The token type helps to interpret the token and in this case it’s JWT
+### 2️⃣ **Payload**
+The payload consists of the session data called as claims.
+Claims provide information about the client/user.
+There are three types of claims: registered, public, and private claims.

+#### Registered Claims:
+These type of claims are predefined claims which can be used for increasing the security.
+These claims are not mandatory but recommended.
+Some of these claims are: iss (Issuer) Claim: The “iss” claim helps to identify the issuer of the token. sub (Subject) Claim: The “sub” claim identifies the subject of the JWT. aud (Audience) Claim: The “aud” claim identifies the recipients that the JWT is intended for. exp (Expiration Time) Claim: The “exp” claim is used to identify the expiration time on or after which the JWT must not be valid.
+Its value must be a number containing a NumericDate value.
+One important thing is that the current date/time must be before the expiration date/time. nbf (Not Before) Claim: The “nbf” claim identifies the time before which the JWT must not be accepted for processing.
+The current date/time must be after or equal to the not-before date/time iat (Issued At) Claim: The “iat” claim is used to identify the the time at which the JWT was issued.
+This claim can be used to determine the age of the JWT. jti (JWT ID) Claim: The “jti” claim gives a unique identifier for the JWT.
+The “jti” value is a case-sensitive string and it should be assigned in such a manner that ensures that there is a negligible probability that the same value will be repeated.
+The “jti” claim can be used to prevent the JWT from being replayed.

+#### Public Claims:
+These type of claims can be defined by group of people using the JWTs.
+Whenever any new claim name is defined it is necessary that it should be registered in the IANA “JSON Web Token Registry” or it should contain a collision resistant name to avoid collisions.

+#### Private Claims:
+These are custom claims defined and created by two parties in order to exchange information between them.
+### 3️⃣ **Signature**
+Signature is the most important part of JWT which helps to verify if the information within the token has been tampered with or not.
+It can be also used to verify that the sender of the JWT is who it says it is.
+In order to calculate the signature, you require three things: an encoded header, an encoded payload, and a secret.
+First, you will take the encoded header and encoded payload and concatenate them with a period separator to form a string.
+This concatenated string will be hashed using an algorithm specified in the header and a secret key to calculate the signature.
+Consider the following example where we will be using the RSA algorithm to generate a signature.